-Lead - is the opening paragraph of a story summarizing the most important parts of the story (who, when ,where, why).
+Lead - is the opening paragraph of a story summarizing the most important parts of the story (what, who, when ,where, and why).

 Dateline - is the line at the beginning of a news story that tells where and when the story originated.